 With 9 healthy Paleo soup recipes, you’ve got to be able to find quite a few that look good to you that you can make for dinner tonight or tomorrow night.
 Or maybe you need a Paleo soup recipe to take to that party you are planning on attending.
 Whatever the case, I hope you find these 9 Paleo soups helpful.

 1. Nourishing Paleo Chicken Soup Crock Pot Kale – My Natural Family

 I call this chicken soup “nourishing” because it not only has fresh hearty vegetables and juicy tender chicken.
 You create your own chicken broth by using bone-in chicken thighs .

 This soup is made in the crockpot so of course it’s made in one pot.
 It is loaded with fall off the bone, tender chicken, and bright vegetables.
 It’s chocked full with juicy, tender chicken besides the hearty vegetables.
 This will cure whatever ails you.
 You could make it more nourishing by adding some additional chicken bones so you can get even more bone broth flavor if you want to.

 2. Pork Chili Verde Crock Pot Recipe – My Natural Family

 This is the best soup to make and eat on a cold winter day.
 The meat is easy because all you do is cut a pork roast into pieces.
 This is made in a crock pot but you could easily simmer this in a covered pot on the stove top for about 2 hours.
 You may need to add more chicken broth if too much of the liquid boils off.
 I made this for my brother’s wedding dinner and everyone loved it.
 He told his new wife that I am a really good cook.
 Thanks Bro!

-3. Slow Cooker Beef and Barley Stew Recipe for a Healthy, Comforting Meal – My Natural Family
+3. Slow Cooker Beef and Barley Stew Recipe – My Natural Family

 4. Easy Cauliflower Soup – Delicious Meets Healthy